tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-health-radiation-and-population-growth.markdown

 Medical centres have exactly two uses: to stop virus outbreaks, and treat radiation sickness.

+An outbreak can begin due to [random event](random-events.html).
-If the colony has one Medical Centre for every 100 colonists after the first 50, the outbreak ends.
+Once the colony has one Medical Centre for every 100 colonists after the first 50, the outbreak ends.
 Otherwise, it loses two colonists per day.
 Medical Centres can end virus outbreaks even if the building is without power.